wguynes/opencv/README.md

-# opencv-3.2.0
+# opencv

-Repository to build opencv-3.2.0 as debian packages for Raspbian 8.0
+Repository to build opencv as debian packages for Raspbian 8.0